 Keep America Beautiful Month reminds Americans to take responsibility for America’s environment.
 Children can visit a website at: http://www.kab.org.

 National Library Week helps make Americans aware of all the services available to the public in the libraries.
-This year the week is April 3 to 9, and the theme is “Connect with Your Library.”
+This year the week is April 23 to 99, and the theme is “There Is More to the Story.”
 Children can visit a website at: Library Week.